supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/README.md

 ![image](https://github.com/supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/assets/144635564/3b03ae65-fb6e-4614-9701-f5e953e25328)

 2. What are the Overall trends in Carbon Dioxide (CO2) Emissions in US over the past decade?
-  1. Greenhouse Gas Emissions Trendline
+Greenhouse Gas Emissions Trendline
 A trendline was plotted to visualize the overall trend of greenhouse gas emissions for the period of 2010-2021.
 The line chart revealed the general trajectory of CO2 Emissions over the specified period

 ![image](https://github.com/supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/assets/144635564/f867452f-c45b-4f19-a653-96680d77ce48)

 Analysis –

 • Carbon dioxide consistently sits nearly five times higher than methane, nitrous oxide, or fluorinated gases

 3. How do the emissions vary across regions /states in US?
-CO2 Emissions for States in the US (Average Bar Chart) A bar chart was created to display the average CO2 Emissions for each state.
+CO2 Emissions for States in the US - A bar chart was created to display the average CO2 Emissions for each state.
 This visualization allowed for a comparison of emission levels across different states.
 ![image](https://github.com/supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/assets/144635564/85b93e67-f257-47b8-9a54-c76f26fa46ae)
 Analysis -

 •	Texas and California, two of the largest states in the US, are the two highest producers of Co2 Emissions, followed by Florida, Pennsylvania, Illinois, and Ohio.
 This could be because they are both rank in the top 2 states for population and economic size.
 •	Texas’ emissions are significantly higher than any other state.
 (Approximately 650 million metric tons)
 •	States with Significantly lower emissions- According to EPA, these states often exhibit a combination of lower population density, less energy-intensive industries, cleaner energy sources, and proactive environmental policies contributing to their reduced carbon footprint.

-4. What are the major sectors or activities contributing to the emissions in US and how is it different regionally?
+5. What are the major sectors or activities contributing to the emissions in US and how is it different regionally?
    1. Trendline showing emissions across Sectors Sectoral emissions were explored through a trendline chart, illustration the variations in CO2 emissions across sectors- Transportation, Electric Power, Industrial and others over the specified period

 ![image](https://github.com/supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/assets/144635564/a2ad74a4-b304-4340-944c-b23f904524cd)

 Analysis

 •	Electric power industry, transportation, and industry sectors have remained the three highest producers of Co2 emissions
-•	A significant gap has remained between the top three producers and the bottom three According to Sources (EPA and EIA) this is because of
+•	A significant gap has remained between the top three producers and the bottom three

+According to Sources (EPA and EIA) this is because of
 •	Heavy reliance on fossil fuels for operations especially in Transportation and Industrial, and Electrical
 •	Higher energy intensity demand for powering equipment’s and machinery